The LEAD Program at Wharton

 - Visit corporations and institutions in Philadelphia, Washington, D.C., and New York City.

 Corporate site visits allow students to apply their learning in the context of the business environment and to meet rising and senior executives.
-Recent corporate site visits include McNeil Consumer Healthcare, Goldman Sachs, DRAFT FCB, FDIC, Google, Sneaker Villa, Greater Philadelphia Hispanic Chamber of Commerce, and BET.
+Recent corporate site visits include McNeil Consumer Healthcare, American Express, Morgan Stanley, FCB, FDIC, Google, Sneaker Villa, Greater Philadelphia Hispanic Chamber of Commerce, and World Bank.